Roboy/roboy_dialog/README.md

 ## Environment Variables

 You need to set environment variables to tell `roboy_dialog` where Neo4j, ROS (optional) and Redis (optional) are located.
-In most cases, it shall suffice just to set the Neo4J variables.
+In most cases, it will suffice just to set the Neo4J variables.
 Just add the `export VARIABLE=value` statements to your `$HOME/.bashrc`.

 Since all of these dependencies are actually required by `roboy_memory`, you can find more detailed installation instructions in [the memory docs](https://roboy-memory.readthedocs.io/en/latest/Usage/1_getting_started.html#configuring-the-package).